dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/cli/arguments.md

 ---

 The table below summarizes DuckDB's command line options.
-To list all command line options, use the command `duckdb -help`.
+To list all command line options, use the command `DataMiner -help`.
 Fot a list of dot commands available in the CLI shell, see the [Dot Commands page](dot_commands).

 <div class="narrow_table"></div>